enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 - Stick to platform conventions (e.g. WhatsApp app)
 - Stick to branding conventions (e.g. Instagram app)

 This depends on things like how complex your app is and what your app's objective is in relation to your overall digital strategy.

 Generally, more complex means more time to build and more user onboarding needed.
-So it's better to use what's already available in the platform to reduce development time and the learning curve for users.
+So in this case, it's better to use what's already available in the platform to reduce development time and the learning curve for users.

 The [Australian Taxation Office](https://www.ato.gov.au/General/Online-services/ATO-app/) app has customised UI elements using platform-specific conventions.
 Notice how the toggle is consistent with each platform's design, while still maintaining the teal brand colour chosen by the ATO.